amelonelie/amelonelie/README.md

-- 👋 Hi, I’m @amelonelie
+👋 Hi, I’m Amélie.
-- 👀 I’m an Environmental scientist with a focus on the alpine environment.
+👀 I’m an Environmental scientist with a focus on the alpine environment.
-- 🧠 I am passionate about innovative technical solutions for important environmental problems.
+🧠 I am passionate about innovative technical solutions for important environmental problems.
-- 🌱 I’m currently learning Python, QGIS and Flutter
+🌱 I’m currently learning Python, QGIS and Flutter.
-- 📫 Interested in environmental tech?
+📫 Interested in environmental tech?
 Let's collaborate!